Kenyas Desperate Need For More Snake Antivenom - UrduPoint

 Kenya's Desperate Need For More Snake Antivenom

-Malindi, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2025) Writhing in pain on a hospital bed in a Kenyan coastal town, teenage snakebite victim Shukurani Konde Tuva faced the grim reality of his left leg from above the knee being amputated.
+Malindi, (APP - UrduPoint / Pakistan Point News - 30th Apr, 2025) Writhing in pain on a hospital bed in a Kenyan coastal town, teenage snakebite victim Shukurani Konde Tuva faced the grim reality of his left leg being amputated from above the knee.

 The 14-year-old was bitten by a puff adder -- a venomous snake and the most common snakebite in sub-Saharan Africa -- while eating outdoors in his village near the town of Malindi more than a month ago.